AFeas1987/CodePath_SimpleToDoApp/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

-**Answer:** Android Studio and Google's additions to the Java libraries are a significant improvement to vanilla Java.
+**Answer:** Google's additions to the Java libraries are a significant improvement to vanilla Java.
 There is a decent learning curve when it comes to interfacing with XML, R, and Gradle, but these tools are not only incredibly effective, they also provide important insights into structurization and organization of a project.

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

-**Answer:** I skipped this part of the pre-work, as I knew that I would eventually replace ListView with RecyclerView.
-In doing so, I had to create a RecyclerView Adapter, which is of a somewhat higher complexity, but generally does the same job of *converting data or a collection of data into View-able layout(s)*, thus acting as a "bridge" between a dataset and the UI element in which it will be displayed.
+**Answer:** I skipped this part of the pre-work, as I knew that I would eventually replace ListView with RecyclerView, so I just started with it.
+In doing so, I had to create a RecyclerView Adapter, which is of a somewhat higher complexity, but does the same job of *converting data or a collection of data into View-able layout(s)*, thus acting as a "bridge" between a dataset and the UI element in which it will be displayed.

 ## Notes